rainmankim/powerbi_odbc_cloudera_impala/README.md

 ### Next, when you publish your work onto PowerBI Service, you will have to set up configurations correctly to ensure data is refreshed correctly
-### BUT BECUZ I am lazy...
-I will update this part later on...
+### BUT becuz I am tired...
+I will update this part later on...email me at dkim19@its.jnj.com if you need help

 # The END